Navigation

 Yellow melon, 91% water

-It’s no surprise that yellow melons - like the honeydew variety - are made up of around 91% water.
+Yellow melons - like the honeydew variety, are made up of around 91% water.
 Melons are also low in calories and sugar, and a good source of potassium.
 Potassium helps to keep your blood pressure healthy and your nerves and muscles in good working order.

 green melon